pgibler/webrtc-go-spa/README.md

-# WebRTC Go SPA
+# videochat.vc

-A minimal WebRTC demo built with a Go signaling server and a SolidJS single-page app.
+A WebRTC application built with a Go signaling server and a SolidJS single-page app.
 Uses Redis to track connected peers and who is currently broadcasting.

 ## Stack
 - Go HTTP/WebSocket server (Gorilla WebSocket)